PolVilniusTech/public.incident.reporting.timeline.md/timeline/E.U.md

 ### 2022

 According the Article [@Lrt.lt](https://www.lrt.lt/naujienos/lietuvoje/2/2264504/lietuva-smerkia-testine-rusijos-kenkejiska-veikla-kibernetineje-erdveje) in 2022 Year of May 10th E.U. approved cyber incident related to U.S.A. sattelites.
-At that time Internet Service over Satellite Communication were disrupted.
+This is related to Incident when Internet Service over Satellite Communication were disrupted.
 European Union is a Client of this Service.
 ```

 ```